jvprofits28/web-code-quiz/README.md

 ## Description

-challenge yourself by answering this code realted quiz lets see what are you capable of.
+challenge yourself by answering this code related quiz lets see what are you capable of.
 Good luck!!

 ## Table of content